ballerina-platform/ballerina-spec/beps/lib-file/1501_post_processing_actions.md

 For example, the listener watches `/data/in` with `recursive: true`, and `/data/in/orders/2026/a.csv` is handled with `afterProcess: {moveTo: "/data/archive"}`.
 With `preserveSubDirs: true` the file ends at `/data/archive/orders/2026/a.csv`.
 With `preserveSubDirs: false` it ends at `/data/archive/a.csv`.

-The listener's `path`, the event's file path, and `moveTo` are resolved to absolute paths against the working directory, with symbolic links resolved. `moveTo` is not relative to the watched directory.
+The listener's `path`, the event's file path, and `moveTo` are resolved to absolute paths against the working directory. `moveTo` is not relative to the watched directory.
+For the attach-time checks below, symbolic links in the listener's `path` and in `moveTo` are resolved first.
+The action operates on the event's file path as delivered and does not follow symbolic links.

 Attaching a service fails with an error when `moveTo` is empty, when `moveTo` is the watched directory, when the listener is recursive and `moveTo` is inside the watched directory, or when another service on the listener already configures an action for the same remote function.
 With `recursive: false`, a subdirectory of the watched directory such as `in/processed` is a valid destination.

 Only regular files are acted on.
-A create event for a new subdirectory invokes the remote function but skips the action.
+Directories and symbolic links are skipped: a create event for a new subdirectory or for a link invokes the remote function but skips the action.

 A failure of the action itself is logged and is not reported to the service.
 The file stays in place.
 If the file is no longer present when the action runs, the action is skipped.

-Moving or deleting the file emits a delete event for the source path.
-Every service attached to the listener receives it, and `onDelete` is invoked where declared.
+Removing the file from the watched directory, by `DELETE` or by `MOVE`, produces a delete event from the file system like any other removal.
+The listener generates no events of its own.
+Every service attached to the listener receives that event, and `onDelete` is invoked where declared.
+If the source file remains, no delete event occurs.

 When several services are attached to the same listener, every service handles the event before the action runs, so each remote function sees the file in place.